base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/deployment-to-base-sepolia-sbs.md

 ---
-title: Deployment to Base Goerli
+title: Deployment to Base Sepolia
 description: Deploy your smart contract to a test network.
 hide_table_of_contents: false
 ---